 Using a Firewall on Public Wi-Fi

-Using a firewall is especially important when connected to public Wi-Fi networks, as they are often less secure than private networks.
-Ensure that your firewall is enabled and properly configured to protect your Mac from potential threats while using public Wi-Fi.
+A firewall is important when using public Wi-Fi because these networks are often less secure than private ones.
+Make sure your firewall is turned on and set up correctly to protect your Mac from possible threats while connected to public Wi-Fi.

 Exploring Advanced AppleScript Features